alishan2040/MIS/README.md

 # ml_project
-This project is about applying Machine Learning classifiers to given dataset and to produce useful results.
+This project is about to integrate Github account with JIRA and then to create an issue working on a project.